typetools/templatefora-checker/README.md

 ## How to run the checker

-First, publish the checker to your local Maven repository by running `./gradlew publish`,
+First, publish the checker to your local Maven repository by running `./gradlew publish` in this repository.

-Then, if you use Gradle, adde the following to your `build.gradle` file:
+Then, if you use Gradle, add the following to the `build.gradle` file in the project you wish to type-check (using Maven is similar):

 ```
 repositories {